 Large and accessible Employment Areas, for the provision of industrial, manufacturing and warehousing uses, supported Vaughan's emergence as an employment leader in the Greater Golden Horseshoe.
 These Employment Areas will continue to play a critical role in Vaughan's economic base, especially as the Highway 400 North lands and the West Vaughan Employment Area lands are developed.
 Employment Areas accommodate uses that are not appropriate in Intensification Areas or Community Areas, and are best located near Provincial highways and rail infrastructure to support efficient goods movement.
-To remain viable, Employment Areas should be maintained as large, unfragmented areas that allow flexibility for growth and change and offer protection from more sensitive land uses.
+To remain viable, Employment Areas should be maintained as large, un-fragmented areas that allow flexibility for growth and change, and offer protection from more sensitive land uses and provide for a range of ancillary uses that primarily support the businesses and employees of the employment area.